 The Cabinet policy paper template below outlines the headings and type of information that needs to be included in each section of a policy paper.
 These are set out in the style that should be used.

-This template is intended as a guide – the actual content and structure of a paper should be adapted as appropriate according to the nature of the issue.
+This template is intended as a guide for the preparation of Cabinet policy papers.
+The actual content and structure of a paper should be adapted as appropriate according to the nature of the issue.
 The paper should be no longer than 10 pages (excluding attachments), and should include page numbers.

 [Security classification – minimum of In Confidence required]